 New Drivers Are Thrown To The Wolves

 Unlike a traditional job, drivers who start with Uber don’t receive any formal training and in most cases, they may never even meet an actual employee from the company.
-Uber sends out a few 5 minute Youtube training videos, but you can imagine how many people actually watch them (I didn’t).
+And it’s one of the reasons I created my course for drivers – Maximum Ridesharing Profits.
+But when it comes to company training, Uber sends out a few 5 minute Youtube videos, but you can imagine how many people actually watch them (I didn’t).
 Most drivers learn by trial and error, and it’s interesting to note that many drivers have never actually used the app as a passenger before signing up to drive.

 So drivers are coming in with no training and they may not even be familiar with Uber itself.
 The most viewed video on my Youtube channel actually advises drivers of the benefits of taking a ride as a passenger first, and it was also one of the big things I noticed in my Postmates on-boarding session.
 I’d placed dozens of orders as a customer before signing up to deliver, but we spent a majority of the on-boarding session going over how the general delivery process works.
 No one had actually used the app as a customer before.

 I hear over and over from new drivers that they are surprised by how little training is available, and they feel like they have no one to help them along with the process.
-It’s one of the reasons why my site has been so successful and I’ve devoted so much time creating resources like my video training course.
+It’s one of the reasons why my site has been so successful and I’ve devoted so much time creating content to help drivers.

 Beyond getting good help, even just contacting Uber can be a challenge.
-Over the past two years, my post on the top ways to contact Uber has been the most popular article on the site with over half a million page views to date.
+Over the past few years, my post on the top ways to contact Uber has been the most popular article on the site with millions of page views to date.
 So you can imagine what it’s like for a new driver who has no one to talk to and may not even know where to go to get help – things can be rough.

 Income AND Expense Variability